 I publish in a variety of outlets, depending in topic and intended audience.
 In some cases, posting an article on LinkedIn — often one that is more reflective or personal in nature — makes the most sense.

-The Council on Higher Education as a Strategic Asset (HESA) will complete their report in June 2024.
+The Council on Higher Education as a Strategic Asset (HESA) will complete their report in the coming year.
 How are their discussions and final recommendations likely to be informed by past commissions and councils?
 This article puts this latest group’s work in historic context by looking at the efforts and outcomes of the Truman Commission and the Spellings Commission.

 In this op-ed, vice presidents for research at two major land-grant universities, David Rosowsky (Kansas State University) and Peter Dorhout (Iowa State University) discuss the Farm Bill and need for investment in our nation’s agriculture research infrastructure.